Do You Know Everything About Hemp? Nutrition, Benefits & Uses

-Local foods such as bhang ki chutney, bhang ki lassi, their footwear, and not to forget the ropes that tie the cattle in the mountains are made from Hemp; the hemp plant has been a source of nutrition and living for ages.
+Local foods such as bhang ki chutney, bhang ki lassi, are famous hemp dishes.
+The hemp plant has been a source of nutrition and living for ages.

 An Inherent Part of Indian History: Hemp seeds, also known as hemp hearts, hold many benefits making their way back to becoming a quintessential part of our diets and self-care routine.

 Well-refined hemp hearts are part of a larger story, and these little seeds have an account of their own.
 Hemp hearts are small, tiny, slightly cream in colour, and the earthy nut shelled organic hemp seeds are highly nutritional.
 They add healthy nutrition to your every meal when you sprinkle them daily.
 Hemp hearts are also known as a nutritional powerhouse.